boy1dr/SpleeterGui/README.md

 ## So long and thanks for all the fish!

-I have enjoyed the popularity of this software and can only hope it that it continues to be an asset to those who would find it useful.
+I have enjoyed the popularity of this software and can only hope that it continues to be an asset to those who would find it useful.

 Please contact me mitchell_cj@hotmail.com if you would like to take on this project and continue to provide it for general use.